Mountain Biking

 Caveats and resources

 The usual caveats apply: respect other users, don’t ride single-track trails in the winter when they are wet.
 You know the drill.
-Oh, and to help you navigate the Mendocino Coast back country, check out my post on GPS for mountain bikers.

-- Caltrans District 1 Bicycle Tourism: this is an excellent and very detailed guide to riding bicycles along the Mendocino Coast
+As far as resources go, Caltrans District 1 Bicycle Tourism is an excellent and very detailed guide to riding bicycles along the Mendocino Coast

-Road Bikes (an addendum by DFF)
+Road Bikes

 We haven’t really talked about regular road bikes because there are limited opportunities for fun riding.
 Most of the trails are gravel or dirt.
 You can ride along Highway One, as many people do each summer, but it’s not the most pleasant of rides.
 You’re right next to a lot of traffic, and there are no shoulders for most of Highway One along the Coast (no bike lanes, either).
-A friend of mine uses his road bike on One every morning for training, but he starts riding before the sun comes up.
+A friend of mine uses his road bike on Highway One every morning for training, but he starts riding before the sun comes up.
 Ugh!

 The Haul Road in Fort Bragg that starts at Pudding Creek is paved, with a few washed out sections.
 You can ride for perhaps 4 miles before you get to the miles-long break in the road.
 You can also follow many of the bluff trails in MacKerricher on a road bike, since they are pretty smooth.
 I’d make sure to have Kevlar tires, though!